Concord, North Carolina: Air

-Concord-Padgett Regional Airport (JQF) is an airport publicly owned and operated by the City of Concord.
+Concord-Padgett Regional Airport (JQF) is an airport publicly owned and operated by the city of Concord.
 It is designated as a reliever facility for Charlotte Douglas International Airport (CLT).
 Charlotte Douglas provides Concord with a major domestic/international gateway.
-Concord Regional Airport aviation activity consist of charter aircraft, limited commercial flights, flight schools, and private aircraft.
-The types of aircraft using the facility range from Cessna 150, to Beech Bonanza, to Grumman Gulfstream IV, to Boeing 737-300.
-In 2013 Allegaint Air began providing commercial air service from Concord-Padgett Regional to cities in Florida and New Orleans.
+Concord-Padgett Regional Airport aviation activity consists of charter aircraft, limited commercial flights, flight schools, and private aircraft.
+The types of aircraft using the facility range from Cessna 150, to Beechcraft Bonanza, to Grumman Gulfstream IV, to Airbus A319-100, to Airbus A320-200.
+In 2013 Allegiant Air began providing commercial air service from Concord-Padgett Regional to cities in Florida and New Orleans.